O-KAM Pro

 🚀 2.
 Improve U.S. customers’ stickiness with our product through highlighting interactive features to make it a medium for emotional connections.

-Here I mainly show the process of most frequently used “Main Pages“ - Homepage, Livestream and Messages.
-And the rest followed the same design strategies and changes.
+Here I show the process of redesigning the most frequently used “Main Pages“ - Homepage, Livestream and Messages.

 💡 1.
 Color Change